cwfryer/aoc/aoc21/README.md

 ## Day 8
 Blazingly fast rust.
 It's a huge mess though...
 But it is fast.
 ## Day 9
+Got some help from reddit to learn about VecDeque
 ## Day 10
+Once I tried using a stack it was easy...
 ## Day 11
+I kind of hated this one...
 ## Day 12
 ## Day 13
 ## Day 14